 When the top three scoring forwards for a gameweek are a combined £16.4m in value and put up 25 total points, well then we gotta reevaluate how we are structuring our teams.
 Clearly goals are coming from more diverse sources, but the likelihood of picking the right one in any given week remains a difficult proposition.
 Pick your favorite color and run with it, I don’t know – the point is to strengthen your team elsewhere if you are like me and are in shambles in the back and the midfield.Please, blog, may I have some more?

 We’re once again giving you our loves and hates for each week in a segment called “Start ‘Em and Sit ‘Em”.
 You should know the drill, but if you don’t, we pick one option from each position.
 Pretty cut and dry, and quite simply… basic.
-We used to do this in tandem, but since I am flying solo while Ralph explores all the tallest mountains in the world, you are stuck with my and only my opine.
+It is more based on my feelings and gut approach for the week’s upcoming and changes from week-to-week.
+I look at match-ups and form to formulate my craziness.
 It’s like musical chairs, without all the screaming kids and regretful feeling of loss.
 So sit back, relax, and have a look at who we would start and sit based on match-ups and value.
-It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 36 (plus a sleeper/under-owned fella that should be owned and isn’t).Please, blog, may I have some more?
+It’s Fantasy Premier League Start ‘Em, Sit ‘Em, Week 11 (plus a sleeper/under-owned fella that should be owned and isn’t.)Please, blog, may I have some more?